-Once you have installed the metrics agent on your Droplets, you can begin creating alert policies.
+Once the metrics agent is running, you can begin creating alert policies.
 In the control panel, click the Create button in the top menu and select Alert Policies:

 This opens the policy creation page.